 ANSI Adopts ASTM Bike Helmet Standards

 Summary: In 1995 the ANSI Z90 Helmet Standards Committee voted to adopt ASTM's bicycle helmet standard to replace the old, withdrawn ANSI Z90.4 standard.
 Eight years later, ANSI finally made the action effective, so the ANSI standard is now identical to the ASTM standard.
-That raised the bar considerably.
+That raised the bar considerably for the US market.
+ANSI has disbanded the Z90 committee.

 In an article posted on their Web site on July 16th, 2003, ANSI acknowledged publicly for the first time that their bicycle helmet standards are now the ASTM bike helmet standards, referring to them as ANSI/ASTM standards.